Harsh, yes, so allow me to explain …

 I learnt to draw flowcharts when I was studying information technology … many, many years ago.
 Visio, even in its pre-Microsoft form, didn’t exist.

-I learnt using a flowchart stencil and graph paper.
+I learnt using an IBM flowchart stencil and graph paper.
 I learnt that the shapes have particular meanings; that there is a particular way to draw flowcharts.
 And my assignments were marked accordingly.

 I was so excited in the early 1990s when I first used the tool ABC Flowcharter on a PC.
 Compared to those days, Visio is a dream — if you know how to use it properly.